Cloth Nappies Everything You Need to Know

 Its handy to use a mesh laundry bag inside your nappy bucket - with the zip open – as this makes for an easy transfer from nappy bucket to washing machine.

-* Prewash – lots of people do a cold prewash, or a rinse beforehand or an extra rinse after – it depends on what your machine can do and if you have hard water (hard water doesn’t need the rinse after as it will deposit minerals back into the nappy making it harder).
+* Prewash – lots of people do a cold prewash, or a rinse beforehand or an extra rinse after – it depends on what your machine can do and if you have hard water (hard water areas doesn’t need the rinse after as it may deposit minerals back into the nappy making it less soft).
 If your nappies are smelling of ammonia, do a prewash to rinse out the urine with cold water before it is “locked in’ by the hot water.

 * Wash - easy to wash at up to 60 degrees.
 Use a full dose of your regular detergent based on the machine load and water hardness in your area.
 Don’t use detergents with optical brighteners as they are tiny particles that stick to material to give it a blue/white hue and you don’t want them near your babies bum!